This is part of Design + Leadership: a short series about navigating the transition from individual contributor to

 Good leaders seek out honest feedback because they have a tough skin and want to grow.
 Bad leaders deflect feedback and are easily offended.

 All of these leadership skills can be learnt.
-And even if you’re already great at these things, the best leaders are still learning and growing and honing their skills.
+And if you’re already great at these things, the best leaders are still learning and growing and honing their skills.
 But where do you start?

 Like any other design skill, to be a good leader you must develop your intuitions.
 It’s not enough to “know the right answer”, leadership must be part of who you are so that you naturally express it in every situation.
 Leadership is not just about what you say — it’s first and foremost about who you are and what you do.

 How do you learn leadership?

 Put yourself out there.
-In order to learn and grow you are going to have to take some risks and do some things that feel uncomfortable at first.
+In order to learn and you have to take some risks and do some things that feel uncomfortable at first.
 But you must take action.
 You must choose to put your hand up for the challenge.

 Take ownership of everything.
 Leaders don’t just take responsibility for deliverables, they take ownership of outcomes.
 Ask yourself how does what I do contribute to the success of my organisation?
-If you’re not sure, go and ask your manager, and then start orientating your work in the answer.
+And then start orientating your work in the answer.

 In the following posts we’ll explore a number of leadership principles in more detail.
-We’ll focus on navigating the transition from individual contributor to design leader, so if you’re a designer who wants to grow in this area, then this series is specially for you.
+We’ll focus on navigating the transition from individual contributor to design leader, so if you are a designer who wants to grow in this area, then this series is specially for you.